MaggiMinutes/Self-Signed-Certificates/README.md

 # Self-Signed-Certificates + RootCA
-Shell script to generate RootCA and self-signed certificates with OpenSSL.
+Shell script to generate RootCA and self-signed certificates using OpenSSL.

 **Create separate folder for all certificates**